tamsinrogers/tamsinrogers/README.md

 <h3 align="center">CS @ Colby College ('23) </h3>

-🌟  Working on: detecting emotions from eye movement

-🌱  Learning: web development (Flask & Azure)
+🌱  Learning: web development (Flask, Azure, Drupal)

 👀  Ask me about: how to use eye-tracking to improve software debugging processes